Markhenn/LS-RB101/Lesson 6/twentyone/pedac_twentyone.md

 # Calculate Aces - Redo calculation of aces
 Calculating Aces.
 Remember that aces can be worth either 1 or 11, depending on the context.
-You should not ask the user what the value of the ace is; your program should be able to figure this out automatically.
+You should not ask the user what the value of the ace is your program should be able to figure this out automatically.

 ## Problem: How to calculate the aces value
 there could be more than 1 ace